pierrelegall/eavi/README.md

 This benchmark shows that a visit method call is **on average only 4x slower** than a standard method call.

+The benchmark is located in the `benchmark` folder and can be run with `rake run:benchmark`.

 ## License

 Eavi is licensed under the MIT License.